richardjlo/richardjlo_deprecated/_posts/2019-2-8-commonplace-book.markdown

 > No opinion without risk… otherwise, you do not really have an opinion at all.
 You need to be earmarked as someone who has no downside for his opinion, with a special status in society, perhaps something below that of ordinary citizen.
 Commentators need to have a status below ordinary citizens.
 Regular citizens, at least, face the downside of their statements...
 I find it profoundly unethical to talk without doing, without exposure to harm, without having one’s skin in the game, without having something at risk.
 You express your opinion; it can hurt others (who rely on it), yet you insure no liability.

 [Antifragile by Nassim Taleb]: <https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680>
+[Hunter S. Thompson’s Letter on Finding Your Purpose and Living a Meaningful Life]: https://fs.blog/2014/05/hunter-s-thompson-to-hume-logan/